 Results

 Hierarchical clustering of lateral frontal cortex.
-We identified spatially dissociable regions on the basis of shared co-activation profiles with the rest of the brain, an approach that exploits the likelihood of a voxel co-activating with other voxels across studies in the meta-analytic database.
+We identified spatially dissociable regions on the basis of shared co-activation profiles with the rest of the brain24-28, an approach that exploits the likelihood of a voxel co-activating with other voxels across studies in the meta-analytic database.
 To identify whole-brain networks spanning beyond LFC, we applied hierarchical clustering to the whole cortex and selected clusters within LFC mask for further analysis (Figure 2B).
-In order to map structure to function across various spatial scales, we extracted 4– to 100– whole-brain clusters and evaluated their quality using the silhouette score, a measure of intra-cluster cohesion (Figure 2A).
-Given the intractable nature of choosing the ‘correct’ number of clusters and the lack of a single dominant solution in our data, we focused on two well spaced granularities, 5 and 70 whole-brain clusters, avoiding low quality solutions (i.e. 7-38 clusters).
+In order to map structure to function across various spatial scales, we extracted 4– to 100– whole-brain clusters and evaluated their quality using the silhouette score, a measure of intra-cluster cohesion27,29,30 (Figure 2A).
+Given the intractable nature of choosing the ‘correct’ number of clusters32 and the lack of a single dominant solution in our data, we focused on two well spaced granularities, 5 and 70 whole-brain clusters, avoiding low quality solutions (i.e. 7-38 clusters).
 Importantly, we do not argue that the solutions we selected are in any way privileged, nor did we aim to match the scale of previous parcellations; rather, we simply chose two spatial scales for subsequent analysis with distinct vantage points into the hierarchical organization of LFC.